Briefing on the future of Cohesion Policy beyond 2020

 Cohesion policy is the main European investment policy to achieve the EU Treaty objective of economic, social and territorial cohesion.
 In doing so, cohesion policy has a clear added value in creating jobs, sustainable growth and modern infrastructure, overcoming structural barriers, boosting human capital and improving the quality of life for all citizens across the EU.

-The briefing session will provide an opportunity to present both the position of the Italian Government and the European Committee of the Regions and to discuss them with an interested audience in Brussels.
+Shortly before the opening of the European Week of Regions and Cities, this briefing session will provide an opportunity to present the positions of the Polish Government, the Polish regions and the European Committee of the Regions and to discuss them with an interested audience in Brussels.
 This forms part of the activities of the European Committee of the Regions promoting the #CohesionAlliance for a strong, effective and more visible cohesion policy beyond 2020.

 Dr. Michael Schneider, CoR rapporteur on "The future of Cohesion Policy beyond 2020"

-Interpretation will be provided in Italian, German and English
+Interpretation will be provided in Polish, German and English.